Program Description

 PROFESSION

 The Medical Radiographer, also known as a Radiologic Technologist or X-ray Tech, is responsible for imaging body structures such as bones and soft tissue.
-The Radiographer’s job is to position the patient, determine exposure factors, manipulate medical imaging equipment, evaluate radiographic image quality, provide patient comfort.
-In addition, a radiographer oversees patient and medical team radiation protection.
+The Radiographer’s job is to position the patient, determine exposure factors, manipulate medical imaging equipment, evaluate radiographic image quality, and provide patient comfort.
+In addition, a Radiographer oversees patient and medical team radiation protection.
 Radiologic Technologists also assist in procedures that visualize the gastrointestinal and urinary tracks using radiographic contrast and fluoroscopy.
 Radiographers participate in fast-paced work challenges in a variety of healthcare settings and must possess the ability to be accurate while remaining calm under pressure.
-Radiographers exhibit professional service which is focused on providing excellent patient care.
+Radiographers exhibit professional service, which is focused on providing excellent patient care.

 PROFESSIONAL REGISTRATION AND CERTIFICATION